Play Freedom Trail with DP

 var findRotateSteps = function(ring, key) {}

-For example, given the problem example with input ring = "godding", key = "gd"
+For example, given the input ring = "godding", key = "gd"

-, the corresponding dial is shown below (uppercase is just for clarity; the actual input strings are in lowercase):
+, the corresponding disk is shown below (uppercase is for clarity, the actual input strings are lowercase letters):

 We need to input key = "gd"